sp-hash/TeamBlackMiner/FAQ.md

 Since, TBM can produce 1-2 % stales with high intensity (--xintensity) pools that reward stale shares is the best for this miner.

-Also a high difficulty pool is recoomended with a high intensity setting.
+Also a high difficulty pool is recomended with a high intensity setting.

 Note that the ethereum blockchain rewards stale work/blocks.
 They are called uncle blocks.
 The uncle blocks are protecting the security of the blockchain.